-This is a follow-up post which covered a brief introduction to Microsoft Azure Automation and can be found here.
+This post is a follow-up post that covered a brief introduction to Microsoft Azure Automation and can be found here.

 Azure Automation Schedule Jobs: The Steps

-Scheduling the execution of a workbook (descriptively named Schedule in Microsoft Azure) requires that the workbook has been published, which is basically a flag.
-To publish a workbook within the Portal, open the Workbook, open the tab called AUTHOR and click PUBLISH, which can be found at the bottom of the screen.
-Nothing special will happen at this point, the execution context of the script will stay the same.
-Therefore it’s important to note that there isn’t a sandbox like environment where you can test Workbooks isolated from your Azure assets.
+Scheduling the execution of a workbook (descriptively named Schedule in Microsoft Azure) requires that the workbook has been published, which is a flag.
+To publish a workbook within the Portal, open the Workbook, open the tab called AUTHOR, and click PUBLISH, which can be found at the bottom of the screen.
+Nothing special will happen at this point.
+The execution context of the script will stay the same.
+Therefore it’s’s important to note that there isn’t a sandbox-like environment where you can test Workbooks isolated from your Azure assets.

 After publishing the Workbook, you will be able to alter and test a new version of the Workbook and publish this version when ready.
-I wish it was possible to compare version of scripts and add notes for every publish version.
-The authoring experience is very pleasant, however I prefer to build and pre-test my scripts locally including the process of annotating changes and storing the Workbooks within a source repository.
+I wish it were possible to compare the version of scripts and add notes for every publish version.
+The authoring experience is enjoyable.
+However, I prefer to build and pre-test my scripts locally, including the process of annotating changes and storing the Workbooks within a source repository.

 Scheduling the execution of workbooks

-Scheduling the execution of a workbook can be performed within the portal by opening schedule tab of the workbook.
+Scheduling the execution of a workbook can be performed within the portal by opening the schedule tab of the workbook.
 Here you can create a new schedule or reuse an existing schedule.
-The schedule options are rather limited compared with SQL server scheduler or windows scheduler as you can see below.
+The schedule options are rather limited if you compare them with the SQL server scheduler or windows scheduler, as you can see below.

-Note: At this point it’s even possible to link multiple schedules to a workbook in case the default scheduler options aren’t providing the desired choices or perhaps other special cases.
+Note: At this point it’s even possible to link multiple schedules to a workbook.
+This in case the default scheduler options aren’t providing the desired choices or perhaps other special cases.

 Windows Azure Automation Dashboards

-Windows Azure Automation includes a very helpful dashboard to monitor the execution workbooks, including running and historical data.
-An important thing to know is that the execution of a workbook is called a Job and each job will walk through a predefined set of statuses before completion.
-The statuses are quite descriptive as can be seen below.
+Windows Azure Automation includes a beneficial dashboard to monitor the execution workbooks, including running and historical data.
+Important to know is that a Job is an instance of a workbook.
+Each job will walk through a predefined set of statuses before completion.
+The states are quite descriptive, as can be seen below.

-The dashboard can be opened on Windows Azure Automation Account level or on an individual workbook.
+You can open the dashboard on the Windows Azure Automation Account level or on an individual workbook.
 And also enables the option to execute a workbook directly (create a job) without the need for creating/linking a schedule.
-Jobs created Ad Hoc will be included within the job history.
+Ad Hoc Jobs are included within the job history.

-A very welcome feature is the option to inspect the job history details; this can be performed by clicking on one of the past jobs within the dashboard page.
+A very welcome feature is the option to inspect the job history details; you can do this by clicking on one of the past jobs within the dashboard page.

-Within the job details / summary page you will be able to review the execution context and logged output in a flat format or as a stack trace as found on the HISTORY tab.
-This will also include the option to view the Runbook source used for this job.
+Within the job details/summary page, you will be able to review the execution context and logged output in a flat format or as a stack trace as found on the HISTORY tab.
+This tab will also include the option to view the Runbook source used for this job.